-Prior to moving to Hamburg, Amrita held the position of Reader in International Political Economy at the University of Cambridge and a Fellowship at Darwin College.
+Prior to moving to Germany, Amrita held the position of Reader in International Political Economy at the University of Cambridge, UK.
 She was also Senior Research Associate at the Centre for International Studies at the University of Oxford from 2003 to 2014.
 She read for her M.Phil. and D.Phil. at Balliol, Oxford, and held a Junior Research Fellowship at St John’s, Oxford.

 For full list of publications and for further details, please see here.